austintnguyen/Bank-Loan-Default-Classifier/README.md

 Othdebt: Other debt in thousands
 Default: The "Default" field is the target variable, indicating previous defaulted.
 It takes binary values, with 1 typically denoting a "bad" default status and 0 representing a "good" repayment history.

 The Bankloan dataset was initially already relatively clean, with a select amount of NaN values that didn't heavily impact the dataset size which we subsequently dropped and cleaned.
 We also found an unrealistic outlier in the age column which we removed.
+We plotted our exploratory information on a pair plot, in which we gave distinct colors to defaulting being blue and vice versa.
+Furthermore, we made a heatmap to find statistical comparisons of the correlation of each column variable.